things to do in Melaka

 One of the most visited attractions in Melaka, we preferred to visit later in the evening, to coincide with the sunset and the departure of all the Melaka cruise-ship masses (much quieter to visit in the evening).

-YOU MIGHT LIKE: The perfect 2 week Malaysia itinerary and travel guide
+You might like: The perfect 2 week Malaysia itinerary and travel guide

 6. Melaka’s Street Art Scene